BARAA-201/tic-tac/README.md

 # Hello dear coder

-### In this project, I creat a Tic-Tac-Toe game.
+### In this project, I create a Tic-Tac-Toe game.
 A humen player vs AI.

 #### I've bulid it using JavaScript and minimax algorithm.